skatsuta/athenai/README.md

 #### Note

-If you want to make every query result executed by Athenai encrypted, I recommend you to add these encryption configurations to your `$HOME/.athenai/config` file.
+If you want to make every query result executed by Athenai encrypted, I recommend you add these encryption configurations to your `$HOME/.athenai/config` file.
 For example, to use `SSE_KMS` encryption type, add these lines into your `default` section:

 ```ini